Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Overall, Wix’s content management system is extremely versatile.
 It’s trusted by restaurants, musicians, online stores, small businesses, bloggers, and sites in virtually every industry.

 The platform is free to use with a Wix subdomain, but that’s not really practical for most users.
-Premium plans start at just $14 per month.
-Signup now.
+Premium plans start at just $16 per month.
+Sign up now.

-#2 – Squarespace Review — The Best CMS for Creative Professionals
+#2 – Squarespace — The Best CMS for Creative Professionals

 Squarespace is an all-in-one website builder.
-But unlike other similar CMS platforms on the market, Squarespace has a unique differentiator—its beautiful designs.
+Unlike similar CMS platforms on the market, Squarespace has a unique differentiator—its beautiful designs.
 There’s practically no way you can commit website design mistakes using Squarespace.

 The award-winning templates offered by Squarespace are second to none.
 They are responsive, which means mobile-friendly content looks fantastic.
 Best of all, you can fully customize them to fit your site’s needs.

-These modern designs make Squarespace a popular content management choice for creative professionals, musicians, artists, and portfolio sites.
+These modern designs make Squarespace one of the best content management systems for creative professionals, musicians, artists, and those creating portfolio sites.
 Let’s take a closer look at some of the other noteworthy highlights available with this CMS:

 - Free domain for the first year